 Sheppard, William “Bill” J.

-William J. Sheppard, a board certified criminal trial lawyer, has established a reputation as a preeminent criminal defense, civil rights and appellate attorney during his nearly 50 years practicing law by committing both himself and his practice to his clients’ cases.
-Both icon and iconoclast, Mr. Sheppard is known for representing the famous, the infamous, and the unknown alike.
-Throughout his career, he has fought at every level of the judicial system for individuals’ protections against violations of their rights, whether by searches, internet or other electronic surveillance, restrictions on freedoms of speech and religion, or violations of the constitutional rights of the incarcerated and accused.
+William J. Sheppard, a board certified criminal trial lawyer, established a reputation as a preeminent criminal defense, civil rights and appellate attorney during his over 50 years practicing law by committing both himself and his practice to his clients’ cases.
+Both icon and iconoclast, Mr. Sheppard was known for representing the famous, the infamous, and the unknown alike.
+Throughout his career, he fought at every level of the judicial system for individuals’ protections against violations of their rights, whether by searches, internet or other electronic surveillance, restrictions on freedoms of speech and religion, or violations of the constitutional rights of the incarcerated and accused.
 He has litigated virtually every type of criminal case, from death penalty cases to complex white collar defense.

 After serving as a First Lieutenant in the United States Army in Korea, Mr. Sheppard graduated from the University of Florida College of Law, where he served as Executive Editor of the Florida Law Review.
 Mr. Sheppard began his legal career in the fields of real estate and banking, before founding his own firm, which he dedicated to the pursuit of criminal defense and civil rights advocacy.